Ownership of Carlsberg A/S

 01.05.2024

-The historical basis of the Carlsberg Foundation’s ownership of Carlsberg A/S and its connection to the company is essential to the foundation’s policy on engaged ownership.
-The foundation exercises its engaged ownership with respect for the fact that Carlsberg A/S is a listed company with a considerable number of non-controlling shareholders.
-The foundation also exercises its engaged ownership with respect for the fact that the management of Carlsberg A/S is the duty of the company’s executive committee and supervisory board.
-Get an insight into the historical basis and the foundation’s policy on engaged ownership.
+The historical basis of the Carlsberg Foundation’s ownership of Carlsberg A/S and its connection to the company is essential to the foundation’s policy on committed ownership.
+The foundation exercises its committed ownership with respect for the fact that Carlsberg A/S is a listed company with a considerable number of non-controlling shareholders.
+The foundation also exercises its committed ownership with respect for the fact that the management of Carlsberg A/S is the duty of the company’s executive committee and supervisory board.
+Get an insight into the historical basis and the foundation’s policy on committed ownership.

 The Carlsberg Foundation is an enterprise foundation with a philanthropic purpose.
 In accordance with the charter, the foundation should promote a range of philanthropic purposes through the awarding of funding, and the board of directors should ensure that the foundation controls the majority of the votes in Carlsberg A/S.